DreamersofDay/guides/protocols/ember/README.md

 - Push to master
 - Let the CI do the deployment to staging (ember-cli-alphasights takes care of that)
 - Promote to production when staging is ok with `dumbot divshot promote project-name`
+- Ask people belonging to the DevOps group to transfer the app to the AlphaSights organization

 Manual alternative:
 - Deploy to staging via `ember divshot push staging`